 Always be consistent, soon the puppy will begin to understand the routine.

-Place the puppy back in the crate or enclosure unless you’re going to be able to monitor them at all times.
+Always put the puppy back in the crate or enclosure if you can’t monitor them at all times.

-Watch for potty ques like circling, sniffing etc. if you see them doing this take them directly outside.
+Watch for potty cues like circling, sniffing, etc. if you see them doing this take them directly outside.

-If the puppy has an accident, do not discipline them, a calm and assertive energy is going to be key to gaining your puppies trust.
+Keep Calm and Assertive If the puppy has an accident, do not discipline them, a calm and assertive energy is going to be key to gaining your puppy’s trust.
 If you’re yelling and screaming then your puppy will just think that you’re unbalanced and that you can not be trusted and this is really not the way you want to start a lifelong relationship with your puppy.

 Puppies learn to read your body language and your tone before they learn our verbal language.